kovs705/BlockNote-app/README.md

 ## Requirements
 - ***Open project through the 'xcworkspace' file***
-- iPhone, iPad mini or simulator
+- physical iPhone, iPad mini or simulator
 - iOS 16.0 minimum

 ## Things to come
-- Agenda screen
+- [in progress] Agenda screen
 - App for iPad and Mac
 - New CollectionView on the main page with notes and groups together
-- Stats (with new attributes for entities to track them): creationDate and so on...
+- Stats (with new attributes for entities to track them): creationDate, summerize the number of creations and so on...
-- Edit screen for groups (colors, emojis, names)
+- [90% done] Edit screen for groups (colors, emojis, names)